 - 1/2 cup good quality mayonnaise (I recommend Hellmanns/Best Foods)

 - 1/3 cup good quality ketchup (I recommend Heinz)

 - 1/4 teaspoon salt

-Whisk together all of the ingredients.
-Place in the fridge and chill for at least half an hour.
+Whisk together all of the ingredients in a medium size bowl.
+(Add salt slowly if sensitive to salt.)
+Taste and adjust any flavors to personal preference.
+Place in the fridge, covered, and chill for at least half an hour.

 Serve with roasted potatoes, French fries, roasted sweet potatoes, sweet potato fries, or slathered on a burger.